RedHoodJT1988/forge-cli/README.md

-# 🔥 Forge
+# 🔥 Trestle
-**Forge a new path for Rust web development.
+**Trestle a new path for Rust web development.
 One command to rule all your boilerplate.**

-Forge is a command-line tool designed to eliminate the boilerplate and setup cost of starting a new full-stack project in Rust.
-Inspired by frameworks like Django and Rails, `forge` scaffolds a complete, runnable applicaiton with a lightning-fast Axum backend, so you can start building features immediately.
+Trestle is a command-line tool designed to eliminate the boilerplate and setup cost of starting a new full-stack project in Rust.
+Inspired by frameworks like Django and Rails, `Trestle` scaffolds a complete, runnable applicaiton with a lightning-fast Axum backend, so you can start building features immediately.

 Choose between a modern, reactive frontend with **Dioxus** (all in Rust!) or the elegant simplicity of server-rendered **HTMX**.